Skip to main content

 Frequently asked questions

 Run npx extension dev and the CLI watches your project for changes.
-Edits to popups, content scripts, background service workers, and options pages trigger the fastest safe update path available: HMR when the platform supports it, targeted reloads when it does not.
-The CLI resolves common pain points like stale service workers and missed content-script updates automatically.
+Edits to popups, content scripts, service workers, and options pages trigger the fastest safe update path.
+The CLI uses hot module replacement (HMR) when supported and targeted reloads otherwise.
+It automatically resolves common pain points like stale service workers and missed content-script updates.

 Extension.js compiles a single codebase into browser-specific output.
-One set of commands produces correctly packaged builds for Chrome, Edge, Firefox, and other Chromium-based browsers, each with the right manifest format, paths, and platform adjustments.
-Your CI pipeline uses the same build step with different browser flags, reducing drift between store submissions.
+One set of commands produces correctly packaged builds for Chrome, Edge, Firefox, and other Chromium-based browsers.
+Each build gets the right manifest format, paths, and platform adjustments.
+Your continuous integration (CI) pipeline uses the same build step with different browser flags.
+This reduces drift between store submissions.

 Yes.
 Extension.js ships production-ready templates for React, Preact, Vue, Svelte, TypeScript, and plain JavaScript.
 You write components the same way you would in any frontend project.
 Framework choice does not affect the core workflow.

 Yes.
 The toolchain is built around Manifest V3 and the constraints browser stores enforce today: service workers, declarative APIs, updated permissions, and stricter packaging.
-MV3 is the default, not an afterthought.
+Manifest V3 (MV3) is the default, not an afterthought.
+For common pitfalls, see Manifest V3 troubleshooting.

-Extension.js replaces the extension-specific glue in hand-rolled bundler configs: manifest versioning, multi-browser output, content-script injection, and reload orchestration.
+Extension.js replaces the extension-specific glue in hand-rolled bundler configs.
+It handles manifest versioning, multi-browser output, content-script injection, and reload orchestration.
 Move your source files and manifest into an Extension.js project and the CLI handles the rest.
 Your React/Vue/Svelte/TS code works without rewriting.

 Extension.js supports pnpm, npm, and Yarn workspaces.
 Path resolution and shared dependencies work across workspace boundaries.
-Environment variables are injected per browser and build mode, with replacement applied across JS, JSON, and HTML.
+Extension.js injects environment variables per browser and build mode, replacing values across JS, JSON, and HTML.
 Development secrets never leak into production bundles.